-Oklahoma is among the majority of states which utilize the “equitable distribution” doctrine for property division in an Oklahoma divorce.
+Oklahoma is among the majority of states which utilize the “equitable distribution” doctrine for property division.
 Nine (9) states use the community property rule, which divides marital property equally between the parties.
 Oklahoma and the remaining states in the nation, divide marital property equitably, which does not necessarily mean equally.
 Okla.
 Stat. tit., 43 § 121(B) (2006).

 Oklahoma divorce requirements recognize the first step in property division is determining what is separate property and what is marital property.
 Separate property includes property and money which was owned by the party prior to the marriage.
-Separate property also includes property which the party inherited, property gifted to the party, and money winnings.
+Separate property also includes property which the party inherited, property gifted to the them, and money winnings.
 Each party receives 100% of their separate property.
 However, separate property can change from separate property to marital property.
-Oklahoma divorce requirements recognize this as happening when both types of property is commingled.
+This happens when both types of property are commingled.

-Marital property in Oklahoma is that property acquired during the course of the marriage, with martial industry, regardless of who purchased it or in whose name the title is.
-Martial property additionally includes any money earned by either party during the marriage, unless the funds were generated from separate property.
+Marital property is property acquired during the course of the marriage, with martial industry, regardless of who purchased it or in whose name the title is.
+Martial property also includes any money earned by either party during the marriage, unless the funds were generated from separate property.
 Marital property will divide as closely to equally as the court finds just and equitable.
 Unlike in community property states, in Oklahoma the court has discretion to divide more property to one party than the other, if fairness so dictates.
-This is where the representation of an experienced Oklahoma divorce attorney can be valuable.

-If you and your spouse cannot agree on the issues in a divorce, the Oklahoma Divorce court will decide the issues after a trial on the merits.
+If you and your spouse cannot agree on the issues in a divorce, the court will decide the issues after a trial on the merits.
 At the conclusion of a trial, the court will decide how the marital property will be divided, who will pay which debts, and which person will have possession of certain marital property, such as the marital home.
-The judge will also decide who gets custody of the children, who pays child support and how much, as set out by the Oklahoma Child Support Guidelines, the visitation schedule, and who will cover the children’s health insurance.
+The judge will also decide who gets custody of the children, who pays child support and how much.
+The Judge will also decide visitation schedules, and who covers the children’s health insurance.
 However, the courts highly encourage agreements between spouses. by the courts.
-When agreement cannot occur, our attorneys will apply maximum pressure in the courtroom to insure that you receive fair treatment.

-An often questioned Oklahoma divorce requirements prohibits a person from remarrying in Oklahoma within six (6) months after the finalization of a divorce.
-This doesn’t apply only if your remarrying your soon to be former spouse Okla.
-Stat. tit.
-43, § 123 (1998).
+Oklahoma law prohibits a person from remarrying in Oklahoma within six (6) months after the divorce is final.
+This doesn’t apply if you’re remarrying your former spouse.
 The law goes on to say that its a crime to violate this rule.
 Not only is it a crime it’s a felony bigamy.
 Okla.
 Stat. tit.
 43, § 124 (1998).
 In truth this law is ridiculous and I’ve never defended anyone in criminal court for this crime but its the law.
-One day I believe this law will be stricken down as unconstitutional.
+One day I believe this law will be stricken as unconstitutional.